MetPX/sarracenia/doc/Hydro_Examples.rst

 an sr_subscribe to the same exchange it got announced on, and it would retrieve the URL, which a **do_download** plugin could then take and download.
-An example polling plugin which grabs all water temperature and water level data from the last hour, from all CO-OPS stations, and publishes them is included under **plugins/** as *poll_noaa.py*.
-A corresponding **do_download** plugin for a sarra instance to download this file is included as *download_noaa_hydro.py*.
-Example configurations for both sr_poll and sr_subscribe are included under **examples/**, named pollnoaa.conf and subnoaa.conf.
+An example polling plugin which grabs all water temperature and water level data from the last hour, from all CO-OPS stations, and publishes them is included under **plugins/** as **poll_noaa.py**.
+A corresponding **do_download** plugin for a sarra instance to download this file is included as **download_noaa_hydro.py**.
+Example configurations for both sr_poll and sr_subscribe are included under **examples/**, named **pollnoaa.conf** and **subnoaa.conf**.
 To run, add both plugins and configurations using the :code:`add` action, edit the proper variables in the config (the flowbroker, destination among others.
 If running off a local RabbitMQ server, some of the documentation under **doc/Dev.rst** on how to set up the server might be useful), then open two terminals and run:

-sr_poll foreground pollnoaa.conf foreground
+:code:`sr_poll foreground pollnoaa.conf foreground`

 in one and:

-sr_subscribe foreground subnoaa.conf foreground
+:code:`sr_subscribe foreground subnoaa.conf foreground`

 in the other.
 If everything was configured correctly, the output should look something like this:
 FIXME: run this stuff and put your logs here

 SHC SOAP Web Service
 ~~~~~~~~~~~~~~~~~~~~
+A SOAP web service (Simple Object Access Protocol) uses an XML-based messaging system to supply requested
+data over a network.
+The client can specify parameters for a supported operation on the web service (for
+example a search), denoted with a wdsl file extension, and the server will return an XML-formatted SOAP
+response.
+The Service Hydrographique du Canada (SHC) uses this web service as an API to get hydrometric
+data depending on the parameters sent.
+It

 USGS Instantaneous Values Web Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~